wp-plugins/post-profit-stats/readme.txt

   7. The information is recorded to your database.

 = The Pro Extension =
-  1. Allows you to track up to 50 Authors.
+  1. Track up to 50 Authors.
   2. Allows you to set an amount of money paid to EACH individual Author per view.
   3. If you are logged in and viewing your posts they will not be counted.
 Only if you are logged out.
   4. Change the Sales Figures & Total Sales colors.